WebAssembly/gc/proposals/gc/MVP-JS.md

   `.prototype` fields are defined to be immutable, so this allows instantiation-time determination of the metadata to use at allocation sites.)

-An important detail of the Typed Objects API proposal is that the [own properties](https://tc39.github.io/ecma262/#sec-own-property) of a Typed Object all have generated dense-index property names.
-If user-defined non-indexed property names are supplied, they exist as accessor properties on the prototype that simply forward to the associated indexed own property.
+An important detail of the JS Typed Objects proposal is that the [own properties](https://tc39.github.io/ecma262/#sec-own-property) of a Typed Object all have dense-index property names.
+If user-defined non-indexed property names are supplied to the Type Definition object, they get defined as accessor properties *on the prototype* that forward to the associated indexed own property of the receiver.

 Combining this fact and the prototype-selection behavior above, this means that to give a WebAssembly-constructed Typed Object property names, JavaScript must create a Type Definition object with the appropriate names, import it from WebAssembly, and use that type import to construct structs/arrays.
-Otherwise, Typed Objects created from a local Type Definition will appear as an integer-indexed tuple.
+Otherwise, Typed Objects created from a local Type Definition will appear as integer-indexed tuples.

 ## Examples